sergioesenebe/portfolio/README.md

-# Sergio Núñez Bonet | Full-Stack Developer
+# Sergio Núñez Bonet | Graduate in Computer Engineering

 ## About Me

-Passionate about web development.
-After some years of experience as a systems and network administrator, I have specialized in this field to take advantage of new opportunities and continue growing professionally.
+Passionate about new technologies, with experience in systems and network administration.
+I have specialized in full-stack development to take advantage of new opportunities and continue advancing in my professional career.

 ## Experience